 In contrast to microscopic approaches, mathematical optimization methods at the macroscopic level have been applied for a long time (Easa, 1988; Jayawardana and Harris, 1990; Marzouk and Moselhi, 2004; Son et al., 2005; Ji et al., 2010a).
 These macroscopic approaches ensure optimal earthwork allocation between cut and fill areas.
 However, only macroscopic conditions, such as the "capacity" of cut and fill areas and the transport distances, are taken into account.
 The result is an assignment of earthwork masses to each cut-to-fill pair designed to minimize the total transport distance.
 None of the microscopic effects mentioned in Section 2.1 are taken into consideration in the optimization, so it is not possible to optimize the total earthwork process time.

 This paper accordingly introduces a new method of optimizing the overall earthwork process time by combining the advantages of macroscopic and microscopic approaches.
-The coupling of microscopic simulations with macroscopic optimizations is a general powerful methodology which we have already successfully applied to pedestrian dynamics (Kneidl et al. 2010) and will do so for other dynamic processes in the future.

 3 Iterative Coupling of Microscopic and Macroscopic Approaches

 3.1 Principle